-The appeal document asks students for an explanation of the reasons the student did not perform well academically in the previous semester and a plan for overcoming those academic impediments in the future.
+The written appeal must include an explanation of the reasons the student did not perform well academically in the previous semester and a plan for overcoming those academic impediments in the future.

 Appeals will only be considered if the cause for poor academic performance was related to at least one of the following criteria.
 Support documentation should be included along with the written appeal.